jaysylvester/citizen/README.md

     http://www.cleverna.me/user/activationCode/023498721250

 Your app would likely expect the leading zero to remain intact in this case, but this value is technically numeric in JavaScript, and if stored as a number would see the zero dropped.
 Large integers beyond what JavaScript can accurately represent also present issues.
-Use the provided convenience functions (isNumeric, isInteger, and isFloat) to assist in dealing with numbers.

 The controller name becomes a property in the URL scope that contains the descriptor, which makes it well-suited for use as a unique identifier.
 This content is also available in the `route` object as `route.descriptor`.